-Upon termination of service with the Company, the entire vested amount in a participant's account can be distributed, at the participant's election, in a single payment.
-If no distribution election is made by the participant and the participant's account balance exceeds \$5,000, the balance in the account will remain in the Plan and shall be distributed (1) at the participant's request, (2) when the participant attains age seventy and one-half (70-1/2) through the payment of minimum required distributions as defined by the Plan, or (3) upon the participant's death, whichever is earliest.
+If the participant's vested account balance exceeds \$5,000 (excluding any rollover contributions), the balance in the account will remain in the Plan and shall be distributed (1) at the participant's request, (2) when the participant attains age seventy and one-half (70-1/2), through the payment of minimum required distributions, as defined by the Plan, or (3) upon the participant's death, whichever is earliest.
 When a participant dies, if his or her spouse is the beneficiary, the spouse may remain in the Plan under the same conditions as previously described for the participant.
 Otherwise, the entire amount in the participant's account is distributed in a single payment to the participant's beneficiary (ies).